Skip to content

 To access or add notes related to the appraisal, follow these steps:

-1. Click on the details icon located on the right side of the value column.
+1. Click the details icon to the right of the value column for the relevant appraisal.

 Delete an Appraisal